jatinderbir-singh/OCTANET_SEPTEMBER/README.md

 # OCTANET_SEPTEMBER
- This is landing page of my task 1 of octanet intern september 2023.# OCTANET_SEPTEMBER
+ This is landing page of my task 1 of octanet intern september 2023.